PumucklOnTheAir/TestFramework/docs/vlan.rst

 Virtual Local Area Network
 ###########################

-The TestFramework depends heavily by the possibilities of VLANs.
+The TestFramework depends heavily on the possibilities of VLANs.
-Every router has is own VLAN with his VLAN ID to separate it from others routers.
+Each router has its own VLAN with its VLAN ID to separate it from others routers.
 For this functionality you need a network switch with VLAN capabilities.

 Important python packages: